 In 1970, Wilson graduated from the University of South Dakota with a B.A. in Government.
 He then enrolled at England’s Oxford University as a Rhodes scholar, completed the Philosophy, Politics and Economics course, and was awarded B.A. and M.A. degrees.
 He obtained his law degree from the University of Michigan.

 He has been married to Kristine since 1977, and they have three children: Matthew, Todd, and Sarah.
-His interests include traveling, hiking, trout fishing, getting together with family and friends, reading nonfiction, and listening to music and public radio.
+His interests include traveling, hiking, fly fishing, getting together with family and friends, reading nonfiction, and listening to music and public radio.